Alliedium/awesome-nexus/README.md

 <details>
 <summary><h4>Setup K3s cluster</h4></summary>

-For an ordinary K3s cluster (that is not created in Docker via [K3d](https://k3d.io/)) the procedure consists of creating the file [`/etc/rancher/k3s/registries.yaml`](https://docs.k3s.io/installation/private-registry) manually on each particular Kubernetes node.
+For a general K3s cluster (that is not created in Docker via [K3d](https://k3d.io/)) the procedure consists of creating the file [`/etc/rancher/k3s/registries.yaml`](https://docs.k3s.io/installation/private-registry) manually on each particular Kubernetes node.
 Thus, please refer to the previous section above for the format of the file to be created as well as for the commands that may be executed on Kubernetes nodes.